Connect to MongoDB

 The advanced connection options provide additional ways to connect Compass to MongoDB.
 Advanced connection options allow you to specify authentication, TLS/SSL, and SSH to securely connect to your deployment.

-For details, see Advanced Connection Options.
+For details on how to specify connection options using Compass, see Advanced Connection Options.

 Connect to Compass from the Command Line